-- 3. If at any time during the semester the scholarship recipient drops below full-time student status or violates any term or condition of the scholarship, it will be terminated immediately. - 4.
-The scholarship recipient must make consistent, satisfactory academic progress towards a bachelor's degree from Arkansas Tech University per the definitions in the Arkansas Tech University Undergraduate Catalog. - 5.
+- 1. The scholarship recipient should maintain full-time student status (12 hours each semester to maintain a music scholarship students must complete 30 hours each year to maintain all other ATU financial awards) with continued good academic standing (2.5 cumulative GPA), grades of "B" or better in applied lessons and cannot be on probation. - 2.
+If at any time during the semester the scholarship recipient drops below full-time student status or violates any term or condition of the scholarship, it will be terminated immediately. - 3.
+The scholarship recipient must make consistent, satisfactory academic progress towards a bachelor's degree from Arkansas Tech University per the definitions in the Arkansas Tech University Undergraduate Catalog. - 4.
 Students receiving a music department scholarship are required to participate in the appropriate ensemble(s).
 Wind and percussion students are required to participate in the marching band each fall semester and a concert band (Symphonic Wind Ensemble, Symphonic Band, Concert Band) every semester.
-Vocal students will be required to participate in up to two choirs each semester.
+Vocal students will be required to participate in two choral ensembles each semester.
 Piano students will be required to accompany other students and ensembles as appropriate at the determination of the music department piano faculty.
-In addition, music majors receiving scholarship awards will be required to enroll in the appropriate chamber music course every semester. - 6.
-Since the music scholarship is specifically tied to performing full-time with on campus music ensembles, it cannot be extended to those BME students in the final internship semester of their program of study. - 7.
+In addition, music majors receiving scholarship awards will be required to enroll in the appropriate chamber music course every semester.

+- 5. Since the music scholarship is specifically tied to performing full-time with on campus music ensembles, it cannot be extended to those BME students in the final internship semester of their program of study. - 6.
 As performing ambassadors for the university, the Department of Music requires the following from the scholarship recipient: a.
-Excellence in performance b.
-Consistency in attending all rehearsals and performances c.
-Loyalty to the ensemble, Department of Music, and University d.
-Commitment to working as a team with faculty and fellow students. - 8.
-The scholarship recipient must adhere to the Arkansas Tech University Student Code of Conduct as defined in the Arkansas Tech University Student Handbook. - 9.
+Excellence in performance; b.
+Consistency in attending all rehearsals, performances and ensemble events; c.
+Loyalty to the ensemble, Department of Music, and University; d.
+Commitment to working as a team with faculty and fellow students. - 7.
+The scholarship recipient must adhere to the Arkansas Tech University Student Code of Conduct as defined in the Arkansas Tech University Student Handbook. - 8.
 In addition to the general academic and conduct criteria given above, music scholarship recipients will be evaluated on their successful contributions to the following performing areas of the ATU Department of Music: a.
 Band (supervisor, Dr. Daniel Belongia) b.
 Choir (supervisor, Dr. Christopher Harris) c.
-Piano Accompanying (supervisor, Dr. Tim Smith). - 10.
+Piano Accompanying (supervisor, Dr. Tim Smith). - 9.
 The music department scholarship is contingent upon funding availability.